michiganhackers/photo-assassin-cloud-functions/BackendInterface.md

 **Parameters**:

+ - `maxPlayers` - `Number` - The maximum number of players to have in the game.
+   Must be at least 3.
  - `name` - `String` - The name of the new game.
  - `invitedUsernames` - `[String]` - An array containing unique usernames for users who should be invited to the game initially.
 The array should not